resolvingarchitecture/bitcoin-client-java/README.md

 [BitcoinJ](https://bitcoinj.org/) was evaluated to be embedded in the service.
 It creates a Bitcoin node implemented in Java on your machine and connects out using DNS (TCP), HTTP, and Tor on its own terms.
-This is undesirable with this Bitcoin Client as a service as we want to focus all communications through our own network services to minimize leakage while maintaining the ability to re-route failed routes via a Network Manager service while also supporting a full/pruned node locally without having to maintain the Java code in-sync with future Bitcoin work (what if BitcoinJ becomes stagnant).
+This is undesirable with this Bitcoin Client as a service as this should be the integrator's choice while also supporting a full/pruned node locally without having to maintain the Java code in-sync with future Bitcoin work (what if BitcoinJ becomes stagnant).
-In addition, BitcoinJ adds a considerable amount of complexity requiring a great deal of dependency on its codebase and is tied to Google libraries and copyrighted by Google.
+In addition, BitcoinJ adds a considerable amount of complexity requiring a great deal of dependency on its codebase and as of 2020 is tied to Google libraries copyrighted by Google.

 Bitcoin JSON-RPC interface is used for all communications to the local Bitcoin node.

 Local Bitcoin node can be a full node or a pruned node but when pruned, functionality will become limited.
 Open payment channels that will be dereferenced upon pruning will be lost due to de-referencing.
 It's recommended to keep the pruning to a minimal by supporting the largest bitcoin node size possible while minimizing how long payment channels are left open.
-Future versions of this component will provide auto closing of payments channels that would be affected by a prune.
+Future versions of this component will provide auto notifications of payments channels that would be affected by a prune when registered with this service.

 ## Configuration
-If your bitcoin node is not located in the following directory: /home/[username here]/snap/bitcoin-core/common/.bitcoin/ then set the bitcoin home directory by passing it in as the parameter: ra.btc.directory
+* If your bitcoin node is not located in the following directory: /home/[username here]/snap/bitcoin-core/common/.bitcoin/ then set the bitcoin home directory by passing it in as the parameter: ra.btc.directory
+* In bitcoin.conf, set the following:
+  * server=1
+  * rest=1
+  * rpcuser=ra
+  * rpcpassword=1234

 ## Implementation
 RPC operations implemented using the following API documentation: https://developer.bitcoin.org/reference/rpc/index.html